9 Best & Worst Years For Toyota Prius (Explained)

 Besides its class-beating fuel efficiency, the Prius also packed tech features and a comfortable cabin.

-Although considered as one of the most reliable Toyota products, over 1,000 complaints are registered about this popular hatchback.
+Although considered one of the most reliable Toyota products, over 1,000 complaints are registered about this popular hatchback.

 The Best and Worst Years for Toyota Prius Are:

-The best years of Toyota Prius are 2000, 2001, 2002, 2003, 2004, and years 2016- 2020, while the worst years are 2010- 2015.
+The best years of Toyota Prius are 2000-2004, 2013-2015, and 2017 – 2021.
+The worst years are 2005- 2010, 2012, 2016, and 2022.
+Fewer complaints were reported on the 2013 – 2015 models.
 Be on the lookout for these years, especially the problematic ones, before you purchase a Toyota Prius.

 What Toyota Prius Years Are the Most Reliable?

-Toyota Prius is mostly considered reliable and has pulled positive ratings over the years.
 However, some of these years have proven to be more reliable than others.

 2000 Toyota Prius